Rabiranjan Chattopadhyay

 Rabiranjan Chattopadhyay (30 September 1940 – 2 November 2021) was an Indian politician and the erstwhile Minister for the departments of Technical Education and Training, Science and Technology and Biotechnology in the Government of West Bengal.
 He was also an MLA, elected from the Bardhaman Dakshin constituency in the 2011 West Bengal state assembly election.

 He was re-elected again in the 2016 West Bengal Legislative Assembly election.

+Rabiranjan Chattopadhyay died when he was 82 following the old-age related illness and diabetes.